 - Anchoring.
 This tactic comes into play when you hold on to an investment because you are comparing its current value to a reference value, such as a top-dollar price point from the past.
 Anchoring thinking might go something like, "I just want the stock price to return to the high it hit two years ago before I sell."
-But by mooring yourself to an unrealistic expectation, you may find that your investment plan doesn't move forward.
+But by mooring yourself to a potentially unrealistic expectation, you may find that your investment plan doesn't move forward.

 - Favoritism in asset classes.
 Are you showing preference for one type of asset over others?
 Do you have "rules" against investing in certain asset types?
 Showing favoritism may unnecessarily exclude a choice — including a new investment strategy — that could serve you well.
 Our goal is to help clients make their investment plans personal without allowing such unintentional biases and tendencies to creep in.
 The overall solution comes back to self control during volatile times.
 Work with your financial team to maintain objectivity, manage risk and stay focused on long-term goals rather than toward short-term financial — or emotional — rewards.

-More about creating your personal investing policy
+More about creating your personal investing philosophy

 - Determine how much cash you need to hold to your commitment to your long-term investment plan.
-Before and during retirement, you may need to tap cash holdings to pay for living expenses, emergencies or other major planned expenses, such as a daughter's wedding.
+Before and during retirement, you may need to tap cash holdings to pay for living expenses, emergencies, or other major planned expenses, such as a son's or daughter's wedding.
 We call the amount of cash that you may need to access "your sleep-well number" — the figure that may allow you to feel more at ease regarding your investment plan.

 - Commit to diversification of your investments.
 Not to sound repetitive, but this tactic can help you deal with market ups and downs.
 Just as you need an overcoat in winter and a swimsuit in summer, various assets simply tend to perform better during different economic cycles.
-So position yourself for different financial seasons with the right combination of fixed income, equity holdings, real assets and complementary strategies.
+So position yourself for different financial seasons with the right combination of fixed income, equity holdings, real assets, and complementary strategies.

 - Actively manage risk.
 You clean out your closet periodically, right?
 Don't forget to revisit and rebalance your portfolio about once a year and when you experience a major life event.
 Reallocation can help your portfolio stay on plan.